Return On Ad Spend (ROAS)

 Return on ad spend functions as your advertising campaigns’ essential performance metric that determines their achievement level.
 Your revenue generated from advertising investments is directly revealed through this calculation.
 In short, return on ad spend metric helps evaluation of marketing campaigns to determine if existing strategies yield satisfactory financial outcomes.

 It stands as an essential element for app owners and marketers because they need it to determine budgets and assess performance and decide when to expand their operations.
 The mobile marketplace demands that organizations understand financial impacts from their marketing actions through relationship measures which you cannot bypass.
+ROAS is especially useful when you want to connect upper-funnel visibility like impressions and ad impressions to lower-funnel outcomes like purchases, subscriptions, or sales volume.

 Why Measure Return on Ad Spend?

 Return on ad spend measurement lets you ensure your advertising financial investment produces returns.
 Mobile marketing now demands every single impression, click and install from users since both costs and attention-keeping abilities in this space have risen.
+It’s also where metrics like click-through rate (ctr) and bounce rate help you diagnose why a campaign is getting traffic but not turning into revenue.

 If you’re still wondering “why measure return on ad spend?”, because it is an absolute necessity in your business strategy: